D4De/classes/README.md

 `generate_injection_sites(sites_count, layer_type, layer_name, size, models_mode='')`
 its inputs are:
 - sites_count: the number of injection sites to create
-- layer_type: what kind of layer we are injecting, the available layers are the ones defined in the enum `OperatorType`
+- layer_type: what kind of layer we are injecting
 - layer_name: a string representing the layer name, can be empty
 - size: a string that defines the output shape of the layer we want to target.
 It must be defined with the following format '(None, Channel, Height, Width)'